xyflow/xyflow/.changeset/quiet-forks-visit.md

 "@xyflow/system": patch
 ---

-Add `labelConfig` prop for customizing UI text like aria labels and descriptions.
+Add `ariaLabelConfig` prop for customizing UI text like aria labels and descriptions.